-Powers of Administrative Law Judge
+Administrative Law Judge to Preside and Powers of Administrative Law Judge

-(b) When the agency itself hears the case, the administrative law judge shall preside at the hearing, rule on the admission and exclusion of evidence, and advise the agency on matters of law; the agency itself shall exercise all other powers relating to the conduct of the hearing but may delegate any or all of them to the administrative law iudge.
-When administrative law judge alone hears a case, he or she shall exercise all powers relating to the conduct of the hearing.
-A ruling of the administrative law judge admitting excluding evidence is subject to review in the same manner and to the same extent as the administrative law judge's proposed decision in the proceeding.
+- 11512. (a) Every hearing in a contested case shall be presided over by an administrative law judge.
+The agency itself shall determine whether the administrative law judge is to hear the case alone or whether the agency itself is to hear the case with the administrative law judge. - (b) When the agency itself hears the case, the administrative law judge shall preside at the hearing, rule on the admission and exclusion of evidence, and advise the agency on matters of law; the agency itself shall exercise all other powers relating to the conduct of the hearing but may delegate any or all of them to the administrative law judge.
+When the administrative law judge alone hears a case, the judge shall exercise all powers relating to the conduct of the hearing.
+A ruling of the administrative law judge admitting or excluding evidence is subject to review in the same manner and to the same extent as the administrative law judge's proposed decision in the proceeding.